 DPM Lawrence Wong's Doorstop Interview on the Corrupt Practices Investigation Bureau (CPIB) Investigation (Jul 2023)

-DPM Lawrence Wong | 12 July 2023
+PM Lawrence Wong | 12 July 2023

-Transcript of Deputy Prime Minister and Minister for Finance Lawrence Wong’s Doorstop Interview on the Corrupt Practices Investigation Bureau (CPIB) Investigation on 12 July 2023.
+Transcript of Deputy Prime Minister and Minister for Finance Lawrence Wong’s doorstop interview on the Corrupt Practices Investigation Bureau (CPIB) Investigation on 12 July 2023.

 DPM Lawrence Wong: You have all read the news about the CPIB investigation, so let me provide you with some brief context.
 In fact, CPIB had been undertaking an unrelated investigation on a separate matter earlier.
 They updated the Prime Minister on this investigation in May.
 I was also kept in the loop then and so I am familiar with the background.
 CPIB took some time to delve into the matter and they updated their findings to the Prime Minister last week on 5 July.
 And at that time, they said they needed to interview Minister Iswaran as part of further investigations.
 Within a day, the Prime Minister gave his concurrence to the Director of CPIB to open formal investigations, and [the formal investigations] started yesterday.